Comp211-FA24/lab-00/README.md

 ### Learn vim

-Vim is a customizable text-editor program that is included in most Linux systems.
-It is designed to make editing text very efficient, though it may not seem so at first.
+Vim is a customizable, modal text editor that is included in most Linux systems.
+It is designed to make editing text very efficient.
 Vim has a very high skill ceiling (much higher than normal editing controls) but a high skill floor (you will need to take some time to get used to it).

 For example, here are two vim demos that show useful capabilities you cannot get out of normal text editing controls.
-Notice how the code is navigated/edited using only a few keystrokes compared to normal editing controls.
+Notice how the text is navigated/edited using only a few keystrokes compared to normal editing controls.

 #### Vim demos